yazi-t/spring-hibernate-ogm-redis/README.md

 # spring-hibernate-ogm-redis
 Hibernate OGM redis project with Spring MVC integration

-This sample project has been developed with hibernate OGM Mongodb provider and Spring MVC framework.
+This sample project has been developed with hibernate OGM Redis provider and Spring MVC framework.

 ## Installing